PASTAplus/PEP/peps/pep-9.md

 ## Open issue(s)

-### 1. Will AuthZ support "deny" verbs in ACRs?
+### 1. Will the *authorization service* support "deny" verbs in ACRs?

-Because the "deny" verb is rarely used in practice, it will not be supported in the initial implementation of the AuthZ service.
+Because the "deny" verb is rarely used in practice, it will not be supported in the initial implementation of the *authorization service* service.
 However, this feature may be added in a future release.

-### 2. How will the current `DataPackageManager.access_matrix` table be migrated to the AuthZ ACR registry?
+### 2. How will the current `DataPackageManager.access_matrix` table be migrated to the *authorization service* ACR registry?

-### 3. How will ezEML interact with the AuthZ service?
+### 3. How will ezEML interact with the *authorization service* service?

 ### 4. Will the data package "principal" owner be represented in the ACR registry?

 Currently, the data package owner is passed to the "isAuthorized" method through a separate parameter, `principalOwner`, which is obtained by querying the data package manager resource registry.
 The `principalOwner` is compared to the submitter of the resource access request to determine if the submitter is the owner of the data package, and if so, the submitter is granted "changePermission" access to the data resource in question without the need for an ACR.
 This is an implicit ACR that is not stored in the ACR registry.

-### 5. How will legacy `<access>` elements that contain IdP user identifiers and group identifiers work within the AuthZ service?
+### 5. How will legacy `<access>` elements that contain IdP user identifiers and group identifiers work within the *authorization service* service?

-### 6. Should AuthZ expose a UI for managing ACRs or should each client application provide its own UI?
+### 6. Should the *authorization service* expose a UI for managing ACRs or should each client application provide its own UI?

 ## References